JioMeet/JioMeetCoreTemplateSDK_iOS/README.md

 JMUIKit.isRecordingEnabled = true

-// Enable More Settings (Hand raise, Share etc).
+// Enable More Settings (Hand raise, Share, Audio only mode etc).
 You can ignore if you don't want more settings

 JMUIKit.isMoreFeaturesEnabled = true